 Sunday November 19th 4-6PM:

-A panel discussion centering voices of Portland's leaders, educators and visionaries of color who, together with Reverend Angel, will share and discuss strategies and ideas surrounding racial equity and social organizing here in Portland.
+A panel discussion centering voices of Portland's leaders, educators and visionaries who, together with Reverend Angel, will share and discuss strategies and ideas surrounding racial equity and social organizing here in Portland.
 We strongly encourage business owners, administrators, educators and other leaders to attend!
 (Open to all)

 This is a 3-part workshop:

 - Part 1 open to POC only – Friday, Nov 17th 6-8PM – Radical Meditation for People Of Color